First World Solutions Are Not Resolving Third World Problems

 And that actually has huge implications for the ability of markets to quickly respond to price signals, and situations where there are deficits, for example.
 It also has very high cost implications.

 When markets quickly respond to price signals, this benefits foreigners trading in commodities, and disadvantages the farmers who have less access to those minute-by-minute updates.
+Again, the Gabre-Madhin is using an analysis based on Western standards that are not attuned to the needs of local farmers and consumers.

 Between 2001 and 2002, Ethiopian maize farmers produced two years of bumper harvest.
 That in turn, because of the weak marketing system, led to an 80% collapse in maize prices in the country.
 This made it unprofitable for some farmers to even harvest the grain from the fields.
 And we calculated that some 300,000 tons of grain was left in the fields to rot in early 2002.
 Not six months later, in July 2002, Ethiopia announced a major food crisis, to the same proportions as 1984: 14 million people at risk of starvation.
 (8:37, emphasis added)